The

 Our journals record "the minutes of science," and we

-recognize our responsibilities as the keeper of
+recognize our responsibilities as the keepers of

 those "minutes" in all our policies, not least the